lobkovs/materinstvo-filter-chrome-ext/README.md

 Extensions can be loaded in unpacked mode by following the following steps:

+- Clone or Download this repositorie on local folder
 - Visit chrome://extensions (via omnibox or menu -> Tools -> Extensions).
 - Enable Developer mode by ticking the checkbox in the upper-right corner.
 - Click on the "Load unpacked extension..." button.